mna-2719/dcamp-intro-sql/README.md

-# datacamp-intro-sql
+# Introduction to SQL

-Master the basics of querying tables in relational databases such as MySQL, SQL Server, and PostgresSQL.
+This course taught syntax in SQL shared by many types of databases, such as PostgreSQL, MySQL, SQL Server, and Oracle.
+This course taught me everything I need to know to begin working with databases today!